Training Programs in Project Management: Improve Your Project Work and Achieve Your Goals

 The Project Leader Engages All Parties in the Project

 Managing a project successfully requires growth from project manager to project leader.
 The project manager's focus and target group is the project team in particular.
 The project manager needs to understand the project methodology and how the project can achieve the end result in different ways.
 Project planning, defining and scheduling work packages, and monitoring progress are essential skills and experience.
 The project manager must grow from managing the project team to managing the whole project stakeholder group.
-They must be able to communicate with the steering group and clients in their own way and language and understand the wider objectives and how each project relates to the company or program's objectives and priorities.
+They must be able to communicate with the steering group and clients in their own way and language, and understand the wider objectives and how each project relates to the company's or program's objectives and priorities.
 This will also enable them to contribute to the success of their own project and to the growth of the project team's skills.

 Project Planning Requires Functional Tools and Methods

-Successful Project Leadership Is a Competitive Advantage
+Successful Project Leadership Is a Key Source of Competitive Advantage

-Project Management is About Managing People
+Project Management is About Leading People

-Definitions Related to Project Management and Leadership
+Key Definitions in Project Management and Leadership: